smarczynski/CIS121Assignment/README.md

-example of changes to my clone file
+example of changes for my clone file